moyano83/High-Performance-Spark/README.md

     * groupByKey: Can run out of memory if a given key has too many values for it.
 Requires a suffle if the partitioner is not known
     * combineByKey: Combines values with the same key using a different return type.
 Can run out of memory if the combine routine uses too much memory or garbage collector overhead, or the accumulator for one key becomes too large.
-    * aggregateByKey: Similar to the combine, faster than combineByKey since it will perform the merging map- side before sending to a combiner
+    * aggregateByKey: Similar to the combine, faster than combineByKey since it will perform the merging map-side before sending to a combiner
     * reduceByKey: Combines values with the same key, values has to be of the same type.
 Similar restrictions than the aggregateByKey
     * foldByKey: Combine values with Key the same key using an associative combine function and a zero value, which can be added to the result an arbitrary number of times.
 Similar restrictions than the reduceByKey.